MelanieLinares/portfolio-new/site/content/post/test-increasing-accessibility-across-ncdot-websites-to-meet-section-508-compliance.md

       - type: heading3
         heading03: Major changes and impact
       - type: Content02
+        Content002: >-
-        Content002: "### Keyboard changes
+          ### Keyboard changes

           * Skip to main link existed but was not functional due to either an incorrect ID or empty href attribute, depending on the template.
 Navigation was added to a seperate component so it could be reused within templates

           * Headings re-organized and given proper hierarchy according to semantics vs aesthetic browser default sizing

           * Focus rings on links added back, as well as hover underlines which were originally inconsistently implemented

-          * Elements arranged out of logical tab order via tabindex or the CSS float property caused issues when browsing through content."
+          * Elements arranged out of logical tab order via tabindex or the CSS float property caused issues when browsing through content.
       - type: Content02
         Content002: '![skjdhfksd](img/apple-touch-icon.png "titlesfsdff gfgdfgsd fdsf")'
     twocol_content_right: